nytimes/Register/README.md

     }
 ```

-Step 4: Make a purchase same as regular play store
+**Step 5:** Make a purchase same as regular play store

 ![Register Sample](https://github.com/nytm/register/blob/master/images/purchase.png?raw=true)

-Step 5: Go to Your companion app to see the purchase
+**Step 6:** Go to Your companion app to see the purchase

 ![Register Sample](https://github.com/nytm/register/blob/master/images/purchased.png?raw=true)

 ### Fully Configurable (Configuration App)
+Register Companion allows you to see purchases that were successfully or unsuccessfully made.
+Additionally you can control responses back to your client app for values such as `getSkuDetails`
+See image below for all configurable options on a response

 ![Register Sample](https://github.com/nytm/register/blob/master/images/registerCompanion.png?raw=true)

 ### Sample App

-`sampleApp` is an sample implementation of how to work with
+**SampleApp** is a client app to showcase working with Register
- Register as well as the real Play Store Billing.
-See `SampleActivity` for a demo  purchasing flow
+See [SampleActivity](https://github.com/nytm/Register/blob/master/sampleApp/src/main/java/com/nytimes/android/external/register/sample/SampleActivity.java) for a demo  purchasing flow

 ### Gradle